rbowsley/lamplighthelp/source/16-4-2_Personal_Settings_Profiles.markdown

       xxxxxx picture here xxxxxx

    - **Normal table:** Each row of this table shows one time that a measure has been recorded.
-You can re-order the table by date, category, {{work area}} or individual measure, depending on the information you are looking for.
+You can re-order the table by date, category, {{workarea}} or individual measure, depending on the information you are looking for.

       xxxxxx picture here xxxxxx